someword/vagrant-pcc/README.md

 The actual plugin is installed in the typical vagrant fashion

-  $ vagrant plugin install vagrant-butcher
+  $ vagrant plugin install vagrant-pcc

 ## Usage